khl3ej/earthScraper/README.md

 earthScraper

 ## Description
 a reddit image scraper in Java.
-Originally designed to scrape images off /r/earthPorn for new wallpapers.
+Designed to scrape images off /r/earthPorn for new wallpapers.

+## How to Run
+clone the repo and run the code on the command line through javac command or a java-supported ide.
+You will have to manually set your user agent, follow the reddit API here: https://github.com/reddit/reddit/wiki/API and input the path for your files.
 ## Personal note
 I've always been fascinating by web scraping after tinkering around with it in my first CS course a year and a half ago.
 I've played around with this small project over the course of two weeks with time dedicated here and there, and know that the code isn't too easy on the eyes and the technology used behind it isn't suited for this purpose (the whole process could have been much easier with Python + reddit API)